saadur1998/COVID-DETECTION/README.md

 Ensure you have the following installed:

-- Python 3.6 or higher
+- Python 3.6 or higher
-- Jupyter Notebook
+- Jupyter Notebook
-- TensorFlow or PyTorch
+- TensorFlow or PyTorch
-- NumPy
+- NumPy
-- Pandas
+- Pandas
-- Matplotlib
+- Matplotlib
-- scikit-learn
+- scikit-learn

 ### Installation

-1. Clone the repository:
+1. Clone the repository:

    ```bash
    git clone https://github.com/saadur1998/COVID-DETECTION.git
    cd COVID-DETECTION
    ```

-

-2. Install the required packages:
+2. Install the required packages:

    ```bash
    pip install -r requirements.txt
    ```

-

    *Note: If a `requirements.txt` file is not present, manually install the packages listed in the prerequisites.*

 ## Usage

-1. Open the Jupyter Notebook:
+1. Open the Jupyter Notebook:

    ```bash
    jupyter notebook CovidData_training.ipynb
    ```

-

-2. Follow the steps in the notebook to:
+2. Follow the steps in the notebook to:

-   - Load and preprocess the dataset
+   - Load and preprocess the dataset
-   - Define the ResNet-9 CNN architecture
+   - Define the ResNet-9 CNN architecture
-   - Train the model
+   - Train the model
-   - Evaluate performance metrics
+   - Evaluate performance metrics
-   - Visualize results
+   - Visualize results

 ## Dataset

 The dataset used for training and evaluation should consist of labeled chest X-ray images categorized as COVID-19 positive or negative.
-Ensure that the dataset is organized appropriately and paths are correctly set in the notebook.
+Ensure that the dataset is organized appropriately and paths are correctly set in the notebook.

 ## Results

 Upon training, the model's performance is evaluated using metrics such as accuracy, precision, recall, and F1-score.
-Visualizations like confusion matrices and ROC curves are also generated to assess the model's effectiveness.
+Visualizations like confusion matrices and ROC curves are also generated to assess the model's effectiveness.

 ## Contributing

 Contributions are welcome!
-If you have suggestions or improvements, please fork the repository and submit a pull request.
+If you have suggestions or improvements, please fork the repository and submit a pull request.

 ## License